RhysTyler112/Interactive-Front-End-Development/README.md

 ## Features Left to Implement

 * Create and Interative High Score
-* Multiply the mumber of card by having more than 1 deck avaviable
+* Multiply the number of card by having more than 1 deck avaviable

 ---